 “There were free leaflets, anti-stress colouring pages, activities to improve mental health and the opportunity to discuss good mental health for all,” a Clubhouse spokesman said.
 “Further support and information were also provided at the ‘Chill and Chat’ afternoon which run for several hours serving free cakes that accompanied tea and coffee purchases.
 We also had a raffle.”

-Clubhouse launched its ‘Standing Order Appeal’, encouraging members of the community to support their six day recovery programme for people who have a history of mental health problems.
+Clubhouse launched its ‘Standing Order Appeal’, encouraging members of the community to support their six day recovery programme offered by alcohol detox Los Angeles for people who have a history of mental health problems.